dnsimple/dnsimple-developer/content/use-cases/domain-registration.markdown

 You can see all available contact fields [here](v2/contacts/#createContact).

-Now that you have a contact available for your customer that wishes to register a domain, it might be a good idea to store the `contact.id` in your system for easy programmatic access, as you will need it later.
+Now that you have a contact available for your customer, it's a good idea to store the `contact.id` in your system for easy programmatic access, since you'll need it later.

 ## Register a webhook

-Before we proceed to register a domain it can be a good idea to make sure you have a webhook registered and listening to events, in order to synch your local state to the domain's state.
-As it can take some time for the domain to be fully registered, webhooks can help you notify your customer when the registration is complete.
+Before we proceed to register a domain, it's a good idea to make sure you have a webhook registered and listening to events, in order to synch your local state to the domain's state.
+It can take some time for the domain to be fully registered, and webhooks can help you notify your customer when the registration is complete.

 ~~~ruby
     def register_webhook(url)